Satellite Navigation Routing Issues

 Issues arising from HGV and van drivers using routing systems are usually caused by drivers using personal devices designed for cars, a route suitable for this vehicle size will always be chosen if they are in anyway a legal right of way for car sized motor vehicles.

 However, software packages and navigation devices that adapt the routing based on vehicle dimensions and legal restrictions are becoming more commonplace.
-The software allows drivers to enter the weight, height, length, width and cargo, and the software then calculates a suitable route based on the information entered into the device.
+The software allows the user to enter the weight, height, length and width of the vehicle, and the device will calculates a suitable route based on the size of the vehicle being routed.

 Satellite Navigation Maps

 Here maps: Formally known as NAVTEC/Nokia provides mapping content to Garmin, Bing, Amazon and Facebook amongst others.
 To suggest a map correction please use the following link;